 Global Outlook Week

 Each year group undertakes a Global Outlook Week in Term 1.
 The week is an overseas residential visit for most year groups, with a focus on helping our students to develop a global outlook and build transferable skills, whilst at the same time supporting the school aim of engendering each student with a confidence for life.

 Located in the heart of a rural farming village in northeast Thailand, the Ricefield Base of Baan Chiang Yuen is a modern oasis amidst traditional Thai life.
 Surrounded by expansive rice fields, the students have the opportunity to witness life the way it has been for generations.
 Because of the long-standing relationship that Rustic Pathways has with the host family, the Sanboons, and the local community, we will be able to have a truly immersive experience!

 The students feel a strong sense of community and become a part of a very special family that began in 1999.
 The projects aim to tackle a need or issue in the village and surrounding communities.
-The focus of the trip is Learning Service, and the students will take part in a variety of different projects throughout the week.
+The focus of the trip is Community Service, and the students will take part in a variety of different projects throughout the week.
 These projects may include volunteering at the local Buddhist Temple, assisting with gardening at the Community Garden, teaching local students, constructing homes for locals in need and cooking meals for the elderly in the village.
 All of the projects are highly rewarding and very worthwhile.